yuminghuang1995/RL3DPToolpathPlanner/README.md

 The result txt files are under the **results** folder:

-Index of nodes in print order: first node, second node, ... , final node.
+Index of nodes in printing order: first node, second node, ... , final node.

 The output txt files are under the **outputs** folder: